BabylonJS/BabylonToolkit/readme.md

 # Script Component Class

 The **UNITY.ScriptComponent** is the foundation of the babylon toolkit scripting system.
-It was modeled after Unity's MonoBehavior class.
+It was modeled after Unity's MonoBehavior class:
 ```
 module PROJECT {
     export class MyScript extends UNITY.ScriptComponent {